dsainz3/gate-hub/docs/how-to/f1/index.md

 - **Chequered Flag Celebration** fires when the session transitions into a finished/finalised/ended state.
 - **Track Status Watch** logs every change in the track status sensor and stashes a timestamped summary in `input_text.f1_last_flag_message` for dashboard display.

-Tune thresholds, quiet hours, or script targets as needed; the scaffolding mirrors the Huskers package so the patterns stay familiar.
+Tune thresholds, quiet hours, or script targets as needed; the scaffolding mirrors the Football Team package so the patterns stay familiar.